-2012 marked a turning point in U.S. history: for the first time, a state (actually two states, Colorado and Washington) voted to ignore federal drug laws and legalize the adult consumption of cannabis by persons aged 21 or older, similar to alcohol.
+2012 marked a turning point in U.S. history: for the first time, a state (actually two states, Colorado and Washington) voted to ignore federal drug laws and legalized weed for consumption by persons aged 21 or older, similar to alcohol.
 In the years since then, a host of other states have followed suit in what has become an inspiring exodus from Drug War-era policies and sentiments.

 While legalization is spreading, however, the actual regulatory framework can vary dramatically from state to state.
 Every state with adult-use sales, for example, has mandatory third-party lab testing requirements before products can reach store shelves — but not every state actually allows for commercial cannabis sales.